 MY STORY - WHY I LOST MY CREATIVE CONFIDENCE

-Suddenly I was terrified of spending time on anything creative In case it didn’t ‘turn out’ as I expected.
+Suddenly I was always terrified of spending time on anything creative in case it didn’t ‘turn out’ as I expected.
 I thought that another failure would simply validate the inevitable truth that my creativity was just gone.

 I spent two LONG years in that creative rut, feeling miserable, searching for something to get myself out of it until something clicked, and something I read clicked!

-I FINALLY got it; It was my closed mindset causing the problems, not my creativity!
-My mindset was not in the place of growth, but now I had a clear path knowing that it would be FIXED with effort and focus!
+FINALLY got it; It was my closed mindset causing the problems, not my creativity!

 AHA – A REALIZATION THAT STUCK!